-- "limit order", which are orders to buy or sell when the market reaches a specified level; - "at best" or "market" orders to buy at the best rate available; and - "benchmark" orders to buy or sell at a reference price established by a third party at a particular point in time.
+- "limit order", which are orders to buy or sell when the market reaches a specified level, - "at best" or "market" orders to buy at the best rate available, - "benchmark" orders to buy or sell at a reference price established by a third party at a particular point in time.

-Where we accept such an order from you, we will enter it onto our order management systems and keep a record of order details in accordance with regulatory requirements.
+Where we accept such an order from you, we will enter it onto our order management systems and keep a record of the order details in accordance with regulatory requirements.

-For the avoidance of doubt, quote-driven activity such as requests for quotes, price streams, call levels and indications of interest do not meet the criteria to be considered orders.
+For the avoidance of doubt, quote-driven activity such as requests for quotes, price streams (stream prices at which trades can be executed directly), call levels and indications of interest (non-binding interest in purchasing a security) do not meet the criteria to be considered orders.
 An order will only arise from such activities should we agree to trade a Financial Instrument where all trade parameters have been agreed and you have given us a firm instruction to deal.

 Unless we have expressly agreed otherwise in the terms of execution, we will exercise our discretion appropriately determining which orders to execute, when to execute them and how to execute them, including whether to execute all or part of the order unless we have otherwise expressly agreed to different terms of execution.
-This means we may interact with the market prior to a level being breached, in order to achieve a level that is close to your order.
+This means we may interact with the market prior to a level being breached to achieve a level that is close to your order.

-If there is not sufficient market liquidity your order may be partially filled, unless you have informed us that a partial fill is not acceptable.
-In the event of a partial fill we will disclose this to you, and we will ensure price is fair and reasonable based upon prevailing market circumstances.
+If there is not sufficient market liquidity, your order may be partially filled unless you have informed us that a partial fill is not acceptable.
+In the event of a partial fill, we will disclose this to you and ensure the price is fair and reasonable based upon prevailing market circumstances.

 We aim to execute your order fairly and promptly relative to other orders and our own account transactions.
-In the event that we receive multiple orders for the same product, we will execute the orders sequentially as they were received, unless the characteristics of the order or prevailing market conditions make this impracticable.
+If we receive multiple orders for the same product, we will execute the orders sequentially as they were received, unless the characteristics of the order or prevailing market conditions make this impracticable.

-If you have any specific instructions, always ensure these are agreed before placing your order.
-Unless we have expressly agreed otherwise with you, all orders are considered live or 'good' until the close of the trading day, or until you withdraw or cancel the order in good time prior to us executing that order with you.
+If you have any specific instructions, we will always ensure these are agreed with us before placing your order.
+Unless we have expressly agreed otherwise with you, all orders are considered live or 'good' until the close of the trading day, or until you withdraw or cancel the order, in good time, prior to us executing that order with you.

-FX is a 24 hour market and in managing your orders we may utilise operational support to execute orders in a number of jurisdictions.
+FX is a 24-hour market and in managing your orders we may utilise operational support to execute orders in a number of jurisdictions.